ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - used for data you're accessing hundreds of times a second
     - in the networking tab, when creating a storage account, you can choose
         - access the account through a public endpoint
+            - you'd still need a private access key to hit the endpoint
         - access the account through a specific network, and then you pick/create a virtual network
 - managed storage accounts are the accounts Azure makes when you create a VM, etc.